ava-labs/avalanche-sdk-typescript/README.md

 </div>

 ## Overview

-Avalanche SDK TypeScript provides a complete set of tools and libraries for developers to interact with the Avalanche blockchain ecosystem.
+Avalanche SDK for TypeScript is a modular suite for building on the Avalanche ecosystem.
+It covers:
+- Direct chain access (RPC, wallets, transactions)
+- Indexed data + metrics (Glacier Data API & Metrics API)
+- Interchain messaging (ICM/Teleporter for cross–L1 apps)

 This monorepo includes multiple specialized SDKs, each designed for specific use cases while maintaining consistency and interoperability.

 > ⚠️ **Developer Preview**: This suite of SDKs is currently in beta and is subject to change.
-Use in production at your own risk.
+We'd love to hear about your experience! **[Please share your feedback here](https://forms.gle/kpunVSkA9nuCa1wM9).** Use in production at your own risk.

 ### 🎯 Which SDK Should I Use?